 During a year when the COVID-19 pandemic has limited our ability to connect with colleagues and fellow classmates in person the PHIL speakers committee has organized a bi-monthly department colloquium.
 Every other Friday from 2-3 we will meet on Zoom to learn about and discuss a faculty member's or grad student's recently finished projects or works in progress.
 In addition, once a semester we will be hosting a lecture and conversation with an invited scholar from outside the department.

-Our hope is that this colloquium might provide an opportunity to get valuable feedback on work at a time when many of us have lost the opportunity to do this through various cancelled or postponed conferences, provide virtual space to connect when we are all so physically disparate, be inspired by, and support the work of department grad students, faculty, and invited speakers.
+Our hope is that this colloquium might provide an opportunity to get valuable feedback on work at a time when many of us have lost the opportunity to do this through various canceled or postponed conferences, provide virtual space to connect when we are all so physically disparate, be inspired by, and support the work of department grad students, faculty, and invited speakers.

 Dr. Samantha Langsdale